lessons & coachings @ flutistry

 In 2007 Erica moved to the desert to complete her Masters of Music in flute performance at the University of Arizona.
 As a member of the inaugural Arizona Graduate Wind Quintet, she was a finalist for the Music Teachers National Association Chamber Music Competition and the 63rd Coleman Chamber Ensemble Competition, and performed at the Festival Internacional Dr. Alfonzo Ortiz Tirado 2008 in Alamos, Mexico.

-After completing her Masters in 2009, Erica moved to Boston where she works as a freelance musician, Research and Marketing Associate to the Boston Chamber Music Society, and maintains a private studio.
+After completing her Masters in 2009, Erica moved to Boston where she lives with her adorable dog Cooper.
 Her teachers have included: Richard Sherman, Dr. Brian Luce, Ervin Monroe, Deborah Adler and Johanna Beth Sennett.

 Katy Wherry is a flutist whose passion for varying genres of music has provided her with opportunities to collaborate with outstanding musicians and give performances around the globe.
 Katy has studied with distinguished flute players such as James Galway, Brook Ferguson, Christina Jennings, and others.
 She recently received her Master’s Degree from The University of Colorado at Boulder where she studied both classical and jazz performance.